 Mutual of Omaha has been in business since 1909 and has a financial strength rating of A+ from AM Best.
 The provider ranks in the top five for customer satisfaction with J.D.
 Power in their 2020 U.S. Life Insurance Study.

 Mutual of Omaha is our choice for best for easy qualifying because it offers a guaranteed issue life insurance policy for people ages 45–85 (50–75 in New York), which doesn’t require you to answer health questions or get an exam, along with simplified issue term life policies for people ages 18–80.
-There are limits to the face value of these policies, but if you elect to get a medical exam, you can qualify for a much higher death benefit.
+Guaranteed issue is limited to $25,000 in coverage at most.
+The term life policies have larger coverage options, but do require health questions.

 Factors affecting your premium include the type of policy and coverage amount you choose, your age and gender, and your health and smoking status.
-The estimated cost of a 20-year term life express policy with a $250,000 benefit for a 50-year-old male non-smoker is about $190 per month.
-You can get a quote online or speak to an agent for more detailed information.
+You can get a quote online for guaranteed issue whole life as well as term life or speak to an agent for more detailed information.

 Read our full Mutual of Omaha review for more details.